zenstruck/commonmark-extensions/README.md

 > You can customize the theme as an array passed to `TabbedExtension::__construct()`.
 > See `TabbedExtension::THEMES` for details.
 >
 > A working bootstrap theme is provided.
-Use the `TabbedExtension::bootstrapTheme()`
+Construct the extension with the
-> named constructor to use.
+> `TabbedExtension::bootstrapTheme()` named constructor to use.